-Post-Visit Activity :
+Post-Visit Activity: Estimated Time: 50 minutes

 Materials Content/Procedure Post Visit Survey Online (Link) Ag Career Interest Survey (Link) First Place Career Interest Worksheet (Link) Post-Visit Ag.
-Knowledge/Attitude Assessment &amp; Experience Survey (REQUIRED)(This is the cognitive post-test to help with Georgia Ag Experience data.)
-Ag Career Interest Survey Resource Needed: Ag Career Interest Survey Worksheet (Link) Have students complete the paper version of the "Ag Career Interest Survey".
+Knowledge/Attitude Assessment & Experience Survey (REQUIRED)(This is the cognitive post-test to help with Georgia Ag Experience data.)
+Ag Career Interest Survey Resource Needed: Ag Career Interest Survey Worksheet (Link) 'Have students complete the paper version of the "Ag Career Interest Survey".
 Review with students asking probing questions to help students uncover the "why" behind their respective interests.
-Research Your Career Assignment 1.Ag Career Interest Survey" - Research Your First Place ( Link ) Career Interest Worksheet Provide students with a copy of the "Research Your First Place Career Interest Worksheet" (Link) and have them complete the worksheet based on the agricultural career they selected from activity above When students complete the worksheet pose the following questions and have them write their response.
-It is very important that these questions are answered with a written response.
-What will my life look like when I start my career as a?
-What education and training will I need to become a?
-What can I do now to move myself in the right direction to become a?
-Optional Enrichment Activity: Have each student create a physical representation of a crop/agricultural product that they would use in their career and have each student "dress-up" and discuss their ideal agricultural career. • Example: Agriculture Education Teacher: Create a "lesson plan," & dress up in teacher attire.
+Research Your Career Assignment 1.
+Ag Career Interest Worksheet 1.
+Provide students with a copy of the "Research Your First Place (Link) Career Interest Worksheet 1.
+Provide students with a copy of the "Research Your First Place Career Interest Worksheet" (Link) and have them complete the worksheet based on the agricultural career they selected from activity above 2.
+When students complete the worksheet pose the following questions and have them write their response.
+It is very important that these questions are answered with a written response. • What will my life look like when I start my career as a? • What education and training will I need to become a? • What can I do now to move myself in the right direction to become a? • What can I do now to move myself in the right direction to become a? • What career and have each student "dress-up" and discuss their ideal agricultural career. • Example: Agriculture Education Teacher: Create a "lesson plan," & dress up in teacher attire.
 Bring in cotton and pipe cleaners, create a cotton plant and student could dress up as a farmer, etc. We would be excited to see these activities in action!
 Email pictures, videos, or written reports to info@georgiaagexperience.org.
 We will not share any student's work without permission.